hatchAlpha/Project-Ideas/projects/projects.md

 > _Citymapper is reinventing the everyday urban transit app and making the large complicated city simple and usable.
 A to B trip planning with real-time departure information on all modes of transit_

 > Plan the fastest TTC route to a location by using the virtualearth (Microsoft) API to get traffic reports (https://msdn.microsoft.com/en-us/library/hh441726.aspx)

+### Collaborative Whiteboard @ dreamincode.net
+> _Create an application which allows you and friends to collaborate on a white board online.
+Draw pictures, write notes and use various colors to flesh out ideas for projects.
+For added complexity try building in picture tubes._

+> Not much room for improvement